jeevatkm/digitalocean-api-java/README.md

 Welcome to DigitalOcean's API Client written in Java.
 I have created a simple and meaningful wrapper methods for DigitalOcean's API.
 All of the RESTful that you find in [DigitalOcean API's][1] will be made available via simple java method(s).

+> Simple and Lightweight Library for Enterprise Application/Utilities Integration

 How to make use of digitalocean-api-client?
 ------------------------------------